This continues from How I had 120 job interviews for 99 jobs I didn’t want – Part 1

-It took me far too long to realise that I didn’t want any job, I just wanted to work for myself and for the people I like.
+It took me far too long to realise that I didn’t want any job, I just wanted to work for myself.

 It took me exactly 120 job interviews in 99 different companies across Italy, France, Spain and the UK in the last 5 years, plus a number of previous years of additional interviews in Italy, Switzerland and Belgium.

 When the whole thing actually began I was still at Uni in my home country, training to become a journalist – you know, just to realise that I am not Italian enough to live in Italy, and also that I truly hate journalists and newspapers.

 I guess it’s where all the wrong place stuff got started – but well, that’s another story.